 DEVELOPING A QUALITY MANAGEMENT SYSTEM

-The main objective of a QMS is to provide the AtoN service effectively and efficiently.
+The main objective of a QMS in the context of this guideline is to provide AtoN service effectively and efficiently.
 QMS certification demonstrates that the service is being provided in accordance with the published aims of the organisation and adds a level of trust between the Competent Authority and the user.
 Certification should not be the main objective of developing and implementing any QMS.

 GOVERNANCE FRAMEWORK